About our SID activities

 The Estonian Safer Internet Centre (SIC) activities are a joint initiative of four organisations:

-• Estonian Union for Child Welfare is a coordinator of the project and contributes to awareness raising activities (workshops for children and students, awareness raising materials and events for children and parents, etc.), operates website www.targaltinternetis.ee, coordinates youth participation and operates Estonian Hotline www.vihjeliin.ee;
+- The Estonian Union for Child Welfare is a coordinator of the project and contributes to awareness raising activities (workshops for children and students, awareness raising materials and events for children and parents, etc.), operates the website www.targaltinternetis.ee, coordinates youth participation and operates the Estonian Hotline www.vihjeliin.ee.

-• Education and Youth Authority carries out awareness raising activities (webinars, educational resources for teachers and students, etc.)
+- The Education and Youth Authority conducts awareness-raising activities (webinars, educational resources for teachers and students, etc.).

-• Estonian Social Insurance Board (operates Child Helpline 116111) provides help and counselling for children and parents if problems emerge in the use of the Internet and digital media devices, and participates in awareness raising activities.
+- The Estonian Social Insurance Board (which operates Child Helpline 116111) provides help and counselling for children and parents if problems emerge in the use of the Internet and digital media devices, and participates in awareness-raising activities.